knah/VRCMods/README.md

 Current features:
  - Visual and audible notifications (configurable)
  - Toggleable per instance type (public/friends/private)

+## MirrorResolutionUnlimiter
+Headset and display resolutions increase each year, and yet VRChat limits mirror resolution to 2048 pixels per eye.
+With this mod, that's not the case anymore!
+Set whatever limit you want, with an option to un-potatoify mirrors that world makers set to potato resolution for their insane reasons.
+Or you can make all mirrors blurry as a sacrifice to performance gods.
+It's up to you, really.

+Note that increasing mirror texture resolution will increase VRAM usage and lower performance, as your GPU will have to do more work.

+Settings:
+ * Max mirror resolution - the maximum size of eye texture for mirror reflections.
+2048 is VRChat default, 4096 is mod default.
+ * Force auto resolution - removes mirror resolution limits set by world maker.
+Off by default.

 ## RuntimeGraphicsSettings
 A mod to allow tweaking some graphics settings at runtime to get those extra few frames.